-Mrs Bannon is the school SENCO.
-Mrs Nylan is the Assistant SENCO.
+Ms Nylan is the school SENDCo.
 To contact them please phone the school office.
 Often your enquiry can be resolved quicker if our office staff have a rough idea what you would like to discuss.

 If this is confidential you may like to indicate if a phone call or meeting is needed, our office staff can book meetings for you.